jbacus1/Survival-Shooter/README.md

 - **Game Mechanics**: Waves of increasing difficulty spawn continuously so that no player can survive forever.
 At the same time, power-ups spawn in hidden set locations randomly, building up over time to give players an edge.
 - **Player Mechanics**: Players are able to smoothly move across the map, directing enemies advancement towards them.
 Through mouse-clicks the player can aim and shoot, killing enemies and increasing their score.
 - **Enemies**: 3 different enemy models with varying animations and 2 different stat blocks appear in-game.
 Enemy behavior is universally zombie-like, pursuing after the player.
-- **Power-Ups**: 3 different power ups allow the player to increase their damage, their fire rate, and their speed temporarily.
+- **Power-Ups**: 3 different power ups allow the player to increase their damage, fire rate, or speed temporarily.
 - **Visuals and Audio**: The game uses high-quality premade models, animations, and particle effects to give a polished feel.
 Sounds and music were similarly sourced to prevent boring silent gameplay.
 - **Arcade-Style**: After their health drops to zero, the player is given a score which is compared to the locally stored hi-score.
 Shortly after, the scene is reloaded and the player is given the opportunity to play again.